evennia/evennia/docs/sphinx/source/wiki/ChoosingAnSQLServer.rst

 -------

-This is the default database used, and for the vast majority of Evennia installs it will probably be more than adequate or even the best choice.
+This is the default database used, and for the vast majority of Evennia installs it will probably be more than adequate.
+It's definitely recommended for most of your development.
 No server process is needed, the administrative overhead is tiny (as is resource consumption).
 The database will appear as a simple file (``game/evennia.db3``) and since we run SQLite as an in-memory process without any socket overhead, it might well be faster than Postgres/MySQL unless your database is huge.

-**Note:** If you for some reason need to use a third-party web server like Apache rather than Evennia's internal web server, SQLite is probably not the best choice.
-This is due to the possibility of clashes with file-locking when using SQLite from more than one process.
+The drawback with SQLite3 is that it does not work very well will multiple concurrent threads or processes.
+This has to do with file-locking clashes of the database file.
+So for a production server making heavy use of process- or threadpools (or when using a third-party webserver like Apache), a more full-featured database may be the better choice.

 Postgres
 --------